LemonDrop847/Khoj_App/README.md

 We made an APP so that people can find their lost family members or at the very least, they won't ask, "WHERE THE HELL AM I?"
 Even though we cannot fix these terrible catastrophic problems, we can at least assist individuals in need.</p>

-## Future Updates

-<ol>1.
-We can provide information regarding first aid , disaster reliefs</ol>
-<ol>2.
-WE are thinking to build a platform through which messages can be ralyed to concerned people for donation purposes.</ol>
-<ol>3.
-NEWS ROOM - here we will try to provide updated ethical stats regarding the flood affected area.</ol>
-<ol>4.
-We also want to add a page where preventive measures or rapid procedures / action task force will be shown as a general awareness to the people</ol>

 ## TEAM NEWBIE :sunglasses:
 <table>